Time Tools

 times

-This bash specific command prints "the accumulated user and system times for processes run from the shell." section index
+This bash specific command prints "the accumulated user and system times for processes run from the shell."

 Inquiring Time And Date

 Most window managers and desktop environments offer their own graphical time and date tools and / or applets.
 The Mandrake Control Center also comes with an embedded time utility, draktime ('System' - 'Date & Time').
-Most if not all of these tools are graphical interfaces to thedate
+Most if not all of these tools are graphical interfaces to the

 $ date<br> Thu Nov 1 13:04:19 CET 2001